 The economy depends on sectors - agriculture, fisheries and tourism - that are highly sensitive to climate change.
 Morocco is a water-scarce country with agriculture consuming around 80% of its water resources, as most land is in arid and semi-arid areas.
-The 2020-30 Green Generation strategy aims to increase agricultural resilience to climate change, including through skills development.
+The Green Generation Strategy 2020-2030 aims to increase agricultural resilience to climate change, including through skills development.

-In May 2021, a New Development Model was unveiled, prioritising: (i) structural reforms to boost competitiveness and private sector development; (ii) improving the quality of education and health services to boost human capital; (iii) accelerating the decentralisation process; and (iv) preserving natural resources.
-Notably, it aims to double its GDP in 12 years and includes the targets of doubling the number of women in employment (from 22% in 2019) and raising the rate of 15-year-old students skilled in basic reading, mathematics and science from 27% to 75% by 2035.
+In May 2021, a New Development Model was unveiled, prioritising the following: (i) structural reforms to boost competitiveness and private sector development; (ii) improving the quality of education and health services to boost human capital; (iii) accelerating the decentralisation process; and (iv) preserving natural resources.
+Notably, it aims to double GDP in 12 years and includes the targets of doubling the number of women in employment (from 22% in 2019) and increasing the percentage of 15-year-old students who have basic reading, mathematics and science skills, from 27% to 75% by 2035.